Mojito060/Blueberry_KDE/README.md

 # Blueberry
- Currently Playing Spotify Song As Wallpaper for Gnome
+ Currently Playing Spotify Song As Wallpaper for KDE